6 Best Money Moves You Can (And Should) Make In Your 20s

 Shutterstock

-When you’re in your 20s, it’s easy to waste money and not think about the future.
+When you’re in your 20s, wasting money and not thinking about the future is easy.
 But while foolishly spending money in your twenties may not break your financial future, these years can certainly put you way ahead of the pack if you navigate them properly.
 Planning early can solidify your place in the wealth squad (or gang!) by the time you get to age 40.
 With that in mind, we want to present the 6 best money moves you can make in your 20s to help secure your financial future.

 To be clear, everything listed below isn’t simply about investing.
 Sure, investing early can help you become a millionaire by 40, but you want to be well-rounded financially and we think that making money moves like these will help get you there.